-As of March 31, 2004, under rules applicable to carve-out statements, the effect of dilutive stock options was calculated based on an aggregate of 1,356,735 Alcan common shares held by Novelis employees.
-Of these, 685,285 options to purchase Alcan common shares, at an average exercise price of CAN\$38.86 (US\$29.96) per share were dilutive for the period presented.
-These dilutive stock options were equivalent to 443,351 Novelis common shares.
-The number of anti-dilutive Alcan options held by Novelis employees as of March 31, 2004 was 671,450.
+For both the second quarter and the six months ended June 30, 2004 under rules applicable to carve-out statements, the effect of dilutive stock options was calculated based on an aggregate of 1,356,735 Alcan common shares held by Novelis employees.
+Of these, 685,285 options to purchase Alcan common shares, at an average exercise price of CAN\$38.86 (US\$29.96) per share were dilutive for the periods presented.
+These dilutive stock options were equivalent to 443,351 Novelis common shares for both the second quarter and six months ended June 30, 2004.
+The number of anti-dilutive Alcan options held by Novelis employees as of June 30, 2004 was 671,450.